Bird migration: Study techniques

 Early studies on the timing of migration began in 1749 in Finland, with Johannes Leche of Turku collecting the dates of arrivals of spring migrants.

 Bird migration routes have been studied by a variety of techniques including the oldest, marking.
 Swans have been marked with a nick on the beak since about 1560 in England.
 Scientific ringing was pioneered by Hans Christian Cornelius Mortensen in 1899.
 Other techniques include radar and satellite tracking.
 The rate of bird migration over the Alps (up to a height of 150 m) was found to be highly comparable between fixed-beam radar measurements and visual bird counts, highlighting the potential use of this technique as an objective way of quantifying bird migration.
+Visual bird counts at stopover sites can be very useful for estimating how long unmarked birds remain in a pre- or post-nuptial migratory stopover area.
+One method of achieving this is to use hydraulic flow models, based on censuses at stopover sites on the route.

 Stable isotopes of hydrogen, oxygen, carbon, nitrogen, and sulphur can establish avian migratory connectivity between wintering sites and breeding grounds.
 Stable isotopic methods to establish migratory linkage rely on spatial isotopic differences in bird diet that are incorporated into inert tissues like feathers, or into growing tissues such as claws and muscle or blood.

 An approach to identify migration intensity makes use of upward pointing microphones to record the nocturnal contact calls of flocks flying overhead.
 These are then analyzed in a laboratory to measure time, frequency and species.

 An older technique developed by George Lowery and others to quantify migration involves observing the face of the full moon with a telescope and counting the silhouettes of flocks of birds as they fly at night.

-Orientation behavior studies have been traditionally carried out using variants of a setup known as the Emlen funnel, which consists of a circular cage with the top covered by glass or wire-screen so that either the sky is visible or the setup is placed in a planetarium or with other controls on environmental cues.
-The orientation behavior of the bird inside the cage is studied quantitatively using the distribution of marks that the bird leaves on the walls of the cage.
+Orientation behaviour studies have been traditionally carried out using variants of a setup known as the Emlen funnel, which consists of a circular cage with the top covered by glass or wire-screen so that either the sky is visible or the setup is placed in a planetarium or with other controls on environmental cues.
+The orientation behaviour of the bird inside the cage is studied quantitatively using the distribution of marks that the bird leaves on the walls of the cage.
 Other approaches used in pigeon homing studies make use of the direction in which the bird vanishes on the horizon.